 - Some beaches are plagued by mosquitoes and/or sand flies.
 To protect yourself, bring mosquito repellent and consider wearing footwear to prevent the sika sand fly from laying her eggs under your skin (as it is known they do in Suriname and French Guiana).

 - Best times to watch the sea turtles are two hours before and after high tide.
-High season depends on the species, the beach, as well as the time of year.
+The high season depends on the species, the beach, as well as the time of year.
 Check with the local authorities for specific information.